Health Care Professionals

 - the number of major medical errors committed by a surgeon is correlated with the surgeon’s degree of burnout and likelihood of being involved in a malpractice suit

-- among nurses, higher levels of burnout are associated with higher rates of both patient mortality and dissemination of hospital-transmitted infections
+- among nurses and health care assistants, higher levels of burnout are associated with higher rates of both patient mortality and dissemination of hospital-transmitted infections

 - In medical students, burnout has been linked to dishonest clinical behaviours, a decreased sense of altruism, and alcohol and substance abuse